 There’s been a long running debate as to whether oxygen is a narcotic diving gas.
-Agencies like CMAS, GUE, PADI...
+Training agencies CMAS, GUE, PADI and PSAI include O2 in their...

 His new book, Between The Devil and The Deep, which was released last summer, delved into the ordeal of British cave instructor Martin Robson, who suffered...